Skip to main content

 Movement and Physical Stimulus

 Physical activity, particularly resistance training, is a potent stimulus for testosterone production.
-When you lift weights or engage in (HIIT), you create microscopic tears in your muscle fibers.
+When you lift weights or engage in high-intensity interval training (HIIT), you create microscopic tears in your muscle fibers.
 The process of repairing and rebuilding this tissue triggers a cascade of hormonal responses, including the release of both growth hormone and testosterone.

 This is an adaptive response.
 Your body perceives the demand for greater strength and resilience, and it adjusts its hormonal output to meet that demand.
 The intensity and type of exercise matter.
 While all movement is beneficial, the targeted stress of lifting heavy things sends a uniquely powerful signal to the endocrine system.
 It communicates a need for the body to be strong, capable, and metabolically active, all functions driven by adequate testosterone.